adch99/SOMBL/docs/thoughts.md

 # Thoughts and Questions to Ask

+> Turns out I am an idiot and didn't realize that the
+    eigenvalue method worked only for 1D open boundary systems.
+Now I need to find other methods to deal with this.
+Most will involve getting eigenfunctions which is obviously not great computationally.

 - Should I average over the localization lengths
     $ξ(E_i)$ or over the lyapunov exponents $γ(E_i)$?